Perfection Double Delights HydrangeaHydrangea macrophylla ‘Perfection’

-When planting Perfection you should ensure than once it’s been watered in the crown of the plant rests at or just above the surface of the soil.
+When planting Perfection, you should ensure that once it’s been watered in, the crown of the plant rests at or just above the surface of the soil.
 After planting it generally won’t need much watering in the cooler months as long as the soil is damp enough for it.
 If it’s in direct sunlight some watering on hot summer days will be beneficial.
 In summer an inch a week is a good guide, unless it rains of course.
 If the plant is in full sunlight and in bloom this may need to be increased to two inches a week.
 Hydrangeas don’t benefit from generous feeding with high nitrogen fertilizers; this often results in very lush foliage but a shortage of flowers.

-Part of the attraction of Perfection and similar hydrangeas is that, once established, they require little attention.
+Part of the attraction of Perfection and similar hydrangeas is that once they are established, they require little attention.
 One thing they may need is correct pruning.
 In general they don’t need much unless you want to reduce the size of the plant – if that’s the case do it immediately after it’s flowered.
 Otherwise the best time to prune is at the end of winter.
 Colder weather can kill the tips of the branches, so trim them back to the first healthy set of buds.
 You can also remove some of the older canes at the same time, which will promote new growth.
 Don’t overdo it though; if you prune excessively and take away too many buds that year’s bloom will be disappointing.

-If you live in a colder region Perfection may need some shelter in winter.
+If you live in a colder region, Perfection may need some shelter in winter.
 When choosing a spot to plant them consider winter weather; temperatures are usually more consistent on the north and east sides of your property, while too much winter sun can make the buds open too early.
 To protect against chilly winds consider a burlap screen, or even a burlap frame filled with dry leaves.
-These will help minimize winter dieback.
+These will help minimize winter die-back.